foambubble/foam/docs/vscode-online.md

 # VSCode online

-It is possible to host an instance of Visual Studio Code in the cloud and have an URL with all your files (protectd with a password), being able to use it in any browser and device.
+It is possible to host an instance of Visual Studio Code in the cloud and have an URL with all your files (protected with a password), being able to use it in any browser and device.

 ## Foam with DigitalOcean